Steele dossier: Corroboration status with passage of time

 Simpson has described his own and Steele's confidence in Steele's work: "Nothing that I have seen disproves anything in the dossier.
 Which isn't to say I think it's all true.
 I don't think Chris thinks it's all true, either.
 But there's a difference between things being fake or a hoax or a fraud or a lie and things being incorrect."
 Steele, the author of the dossier, said he believes that 70–90% of the dossier is accurate, although he gives the "golden showers" allegation a 50% chance of being true.
+As of August 2024, Igor Danchenko "still believes ... that there's a pee tape".